Position

 Automotive Detailer Job Description Sample

 We are seeking a meticulous and detail-oriented Automotive Detailer to join our team.
-The ideal candidate will be responsible for cleaning, polishing, and maintaining the appearance of vehicles to ensure they meet our high standards of quality and presentation.
+The ideal candidate will have a passion for vehicles and a keen eye for detail.
+This role involves cleaning, polishing, and maintaining the appearance of vehicles to ensure they are in top condition.

 Responsibilities: